AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-analytics/faq.md

 ## How do I send data to Adobe Analytics in React Native and Flutter?

-In the latest SDK version (AEP-prefixed) for React Native and Flutter you can send data to Analytics via the Edge Network using the Edge Network extension and `sendEvent` API.
+In the latest SDK version (AEP-prefixed) for React Native and Flutter, you can send data to Analytics via the Edge Network using the Edge Network extension and `sendEvent` API.
 If you want a drop-in migration solution for an existing `trackAction` / `trackState` implementation, you can do this with the help of the Edge Bridge extension.
-You can learn more about the options in the [migration guide](../adobe-analytics/migrate-to-edge-network.md).
+You can learn more about these options in the [migration guide](../adobe-analytics/migrate-to-edge-network.md).